Triple Hair Therapy-07 Phase 3 Clinical Trials Begin

 Triple Hair: Therapy-07 for Hair Growth

 Triple Hair’s main product is a prescription triple combination topical called Therapy-07.
 It contains minoxidil, finasteride and latanoprost (a prostaglandin F2α analog).
-It is currently sold via Texas-based Pharmacy Solutions.
+It is currently sold via prescription through Texas-based Pharmacy Solutions.

 When I first read about Therapy-07, while it seemed interesting, it did not sound like anything special to me.
-The reason is because we are now spoiled for choice when it comes to online purchase options of topical finasteride containing hair loss products that also include minoxidil and other key ingredients.
+The reason is because there are now many online companies that sell topical finasteride containing hair loss products that also include minoxidil and other key ingredients such as latanoprost, spironolactone and resveratrol.
+In addition:

-• Another US-based company named Aneira Pharma is working a product that includes latanoprost, minoxidil and various other ingredients.
+• A US-based company named Aneira Pharma is working a product that includes latanoprost, minoxidil and various other ingredients.

 Phase 3 Clinical Trial Approvals in Europe and Canada